The Walt Disney Company (NYSE:DIS) Shares Sold by Aaron Wealth Advisors LLC

-Aaron Wealth Advisors LLC cut its stake in shares of The Walt Disney Company (NYSE:DIS – Free Report) by 8.8% during the second quarter, Holdings Channel.com reports.
-The institutional investor owned 6,016 shares of the entertainment giant’s stock after selling 584 shares during the quarter.
-Aaron Wealth Advisors LLC’s holdings in Walt Disney were worth $537,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Aaron Wealth Advisors LLC cut its position in shares of The Walt Disney Company (NYSE:DIS – Free Report) by 8.8% in the 2nd quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 6,016 shares of the entertainment giant’s stock after selling 584 shares during the quarter.
+Aaron Wealth Advisors LLC’s holdings in Walt Disney were worth $537,000 as of its most recent filing with the SEC.

-A number of other large investors have also recently made changes to their positions in the stock.
-Trifecta Capital Advisors LLC boosted its holdings in Walt Disney by 3.0% in the first quarter.
-Trifecta Capital Advisors LLC now owns 3,479 shares of the entertainment giant’s stock valued at $348,000 after purchasing an additional 100 shares during the last quarter.
-Mine & Arao Wealth Creation & Management LLC. boosted its holdings in Walt Disney by 1.6% in the first quarter.
-Mine & Arao Wealth Creation & Management LLC. now owns 6,488 shares of the entertainment giant’s stock valued at $650,000 after purchasing an additional 100 shares during the last quarter.
-Carolinas Wealth Consulting LLC boosted its holdings in Walt Disney by 2.9% in the first quarter.
-Carolinas Wealth Consulting LLC now owns 3,575 shares of the entertainment giant’s stock valued at $490,000 after purchasing an additional 100 shares during the last quarter.
-Compton Capital Management Inc. RI boosted its holdings in Walt Disney by 0.5% in the first quarter.
-Compton Capital Management Inc. RI now owns 20,689 shares of the entertainment giant’s stock valued at $2,838,000 after purchasing an additional 100 shares during the last quarter.
-Finally, Carolina Wealth Advisors LLC boosted its holdings in Walt Disney by 22.7% in the first quarter.
-Carolina Wealth Advisors LLC now owns 545 shares of the entertainment giant’s stock valued at $55,000 after purchasing an additional 101 shares during the last quarter.
-61.17% of the stock is owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Capital Advisors Ltd. LLC raised its holdings in Walt Disney by 46.7% during the second quarter.
+Capital Advisors Ltd. LLC now owns 2,409 shares of the entertainment giant’s stock worth $215,000 after purchasing an additional 767 shares during the last quarter.
+Arcataur Capital Management LLC acquired a new position in shares of Walt Disney in the second quarter worth $338,000.
+Sterneck Capital Management LLC raised its holdings in shares of Walt Disney by 11.3% in the second quarter.
+Sterneck Capital Management LLC now owns 32,199 shares of the entertainment giant’s stock worth $2,875,000 after acquiring an additional 3,260 shares during the last quarter.
+Keene & Associates Inc. raised its holdings in shares of Walt Disney by 2.4% in the second quarter.
+Keene & Associates Inc. now owns 31,649 shares of the entertainment giant’s stock worth $2,826,000 after acquiring an additional 746 shares during the last quarter.
+Finally, Palumbo Wealth Management LLC raised its holdings in shares of Walt Disney by 7.6% in the second quarter.
+Palumbo Wealth Management LLC now owns 10,466 shares of the entertainment giant’s stock worth $934,000 after acquiring an additional 740 shares during the last quarter.
+61.17% of the stock is owned by institutional investors and hedge funds.

-In other Walt Disney news, EVP Sonia L. Coleman sold 959 shares of the firm’s stock in a transaction that occurred on Tuesday, August 1st.
-The shares were sold at an average price of $89.05, for a total value of $85,398.95.
-Following the completion of the transaction, the executive vice president now owns 961 shares of the company’s stock, valued at approximately $85,577.05.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-0.10% of the stock is currently owned by corporate insiders.
+In other Walt Disney news, EVP Sonia L. Coleman sold 959 shares of the stock in a transaction that occurred on Tuesday, August 1st.
+The stock was sold at an average price of $89.05, for a total transaction of $85,398.95.
+Following the transaction, the executive vice president now owns 961 shares of the company’s stock, valued at approximately $85,577.05.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+0.10% of the stock is currently owned by company insiders.

 The Walt Disney Company, together with its subsidiaries, operates as an entertainment company worldwide.
 It operates through two segments, Disney Media and Entertainment Distribution; and Disney Parks, Experiences and Products.
 The company engages in the film and episodic television content production and distribution activities, as well as operates television networks under the ABC, Disney, ESPN, Freeform, FX, Fox, National Geographic, and Star brands; and studios that produces films under the Walt Disney Pictures, Twentieth Century Studios, Marvel, Lucasfilm, Pixar, and Searchlight Pictures banners.